 The Bucknell Bison Leadership Institute strives to deliver programming and instruction that bridge theory, development and real experiences in an interactive learning environment.
 Through this endeavor, team leaders can enhance their impact on their teammates’ and their program’s performance immediately and for years to come.

-Lauren lives in Lewisburg with her husband, Eli.
+Lauren lives in Lewisburg with her husband, Eli, and their infant daughter, Sydney.